Karauli communal clashes: Curfew continues, SIT formed | Law-Order

 - India

-Curfew remained clamped in Karauli in Rajasthan on Sunday while more than a dozen people were arrested and an SIT formed to probe the communal clashes that broke out in the district during a motorcycle rally taken out to celebrate the Hindu new year.
+Curfew remained clamped in Rajasthan's Karauli on Sunday, while more than a dozen people were arrested and an SIT was formed to probe the communal clashes that broke out in the district during a motorcycle rally taken out to celebrate the Hindu new year.

+A total of 46 people have been arrested -- 13 in connection with the violence and 33 for violating the curfew.
+Seven people are under detention for questioning and 21 vehicles have also been seized.

-District collector Rajendra Singh Shekhawat said relaxation for two hours will be given on Monday from 8 AM and essential services will be exempted from the curfew.
+District Collector Rajendra Singh Shekhawat said a two-hour relaxation will be given from 8 am on Monday and essential services will be exempted from the curfew.

 Incidents of arson and vandalism were reported on Saturday after stones were pelted at the rally when it was passing through a Muslim-dominated locality, according to police.